 In North America, SPP is one of nine Independent System Operators/Regional Transmission Organizations (ISOs/RTOs) and one of eight NERC Regional Entities.
 SPP is mandated by FERC to ensure reliable supplies of power, adequate transmission infrastructure, and competitive wholesale prices of electricity.

 ISOs/RTOs are the "air traffic controllers" of the electric power grid.
 ISOs/RTOs do not own the power grid; they independently operate the grid minute-by-minute to ensure that power gets to customers and to eliminate power shortages.

-SPP is based in Little Rock, Arkansas, and has more than 500 employees.
+SPP is based in Little Rock, Ark., and has about 600 employees.

-SPP provides the following services to members in 14 states (Reliability Coordination begins for the Integrated Systems in June, with full membership in October): Arkansas, Iowa, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming.
+SPP provides or will provide the following services to members in 14 states (Reliability Coordination begins for the Integrated Systems in June, with full membership in October): Arkansas, Iowa, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming.

 Reliability Coordination: SPP monitors power flow throughout our footprint and coordinates regional response in emergency situations or blackouts.
 SPP's Reliability Coordinator responsibilities are described in the SPP Reliability Coordinator Reliability Plan.

-Tariff Administration: SPP provides "one stop shopping" for use of the region's transmission lines and independently administers an Open Access Transmission Tariff with consistent rates and terms.
-SPP processes more than 8,900 transmission service requests per month, and SPP's 2011 transmission settlement transactions totaled $864 million.
+Tariff Administration: SPP provides "one-stop shopping" for use of the region's transmission lines and independently administers an Open Access Transmission Tariff with consistent rates and terms.
+SPP processes more than 8,900 transmission service requests per month, and SPP's 2013 transmission settlement transactions totaled $1.29 billion.

 Regional Scheduling: SPP ensures that the amount of power sent is coordinated and matched with power received.